ysharplanguage/FastJsonParser/README.md

 (To be able to parse JSON text coming from a reader (or stream) being a must-have, IMO - "*have mercy for your CLR's large object heap*", [if you see what I mean...](http://msdn.microsoft.com/en-us/magazine/cc534993.aspx))

+Note if you don't care about deserializing whatever input JSON into POCOs, you can just call these methods with

+    object

+for the generic type argument, as in, e.g.:

+    parser.Parse<object>(@" [ { ""greetings"": ""hello"" } ] ")

+It will then deserialize into a tree made of

+   Dictionary<string, object>

+instances, for JSON *objects* which are unordered sets of name/value pairs, and of

+   List<object>

+instances, for JSON *arrays* which are ordered collections of values.

+The leaves will be from any of these types:

+   void, bool, string

 Performances
 ------------